alan-turing-institute/scivision/docs/scip/0001-model-dependencies.md

 A runtime error caused by an installation problem can be particularly confusing.

 An additional challenge comes if scivision users wish to load scivision catalog models that have conflicting package (or Python version) dependencies in the same Python environment or notebook.
-A feature that it's not totally clear whether we can (or should) try to support as the catalog grows (see "Evaluation" below).

 ## Evaluation

 When evaluating proposed architectures, here are some questions to consider.